Meet Maureen Oduor Graduate Scholar, Class of 2012

 Our Scholars Program

 WMI supports undergraduate students obtaining degrees in community-oriented fields, and encourages them to be the agents of change in their own communities, nations and the world.
-We go beyond providing financial support, ensuring our scholars have all the tools needed to reach their dreams.

 Our Scholar's Journey

 Wells Mountain Initiative is inspired by the idea of climbing mountains, never easy, but always rewarding to reach one’s dreams and benefit one’s community.

 We believe that to climb a mountain, one should not undertake the journey alone.
 It takes resources, knowledge, the support of others and immense dedication.
 Our programs are designed to enhance our scholars’ potential to reach milestones along their journey to the top and bring forth their best attributes, enabling them to achieve their lifelong goals and influence transformational impact in their communities.

 EDUCATE • Scholarships

 WMI provides education scholarships to highly motivated and ambitious young people with limited financial resources pursuing undergraduate degrees in developing countries.
 We support students pursuing degrees that will best help their own communities, including medicine & health services, community development, law, education, social sciences and engineering.